forcedotcom/cli/releasenotes/README.md

 ## Nov 27, 2024

-Due to the Thanksgiving break in the United States, we aren't releasing a new stable version today.
+Due to the Thanksgiving break in the United States, we aren't releasing a new stable version.
 Happy Thanksgiving!

 ## 2.67.7 (November 20, 2024) [stable]